 A concluding roundtable symposium allowed for scholarly networking and exchange of ideas between keynote speakers and other participants.
 There were reflections on the issues raised over the course of the conference and discussion of plans for further research into these areas.
 Future directions of this avenue of research were considered.
-The conference organisers, Peg Aloi and Hannah Sanders, did an excellent job and the assisting students ensured that everything went smoothly for the duration of the event.
-Overall, the conference was an interesting and thought-provoking one, successful in its aim of facilitating discussion on various facets of Paganism in the media and of making inroads into a novel area in Pagan Studies.
+The conference organisers, Peg Aloi (Department of Visual and Media Arts, Emerson College, Boston) and Hannah Sanders did an excellent job and the assisting students ensured that everything went smoothly for the duration of the event.
+Overall the conference was an interesting and thought-provoking one, successful in its aim of facilitating discussion on various facets of Paganism in the media and of making inroads into a novel area in Pagan Studies.
+There are plans to publish the conference proceedings and a publisher is currently being sought.
+A similar conference is in the planning stages for Spring/Summer 2007, again to be held at Harvard University, with possible sponsorship by the Committee on Degrees in Folklore and Mythology.
+The main theme will be 'Paganism and the Arts', with sub-themes on visual art and performance in Pagan culture.